 “I'm interested in how jewelry is worn," Narayanan told Baseline.
 "For me, jewelry is not just a static piece, it’s a moving element that is a part of the body."

-The Parsons Art and Design graduate has spent nine years designing, and became especially intrigued with jewelry conceptualizing during her time studying in New York.
+The Parsons School for design graduate has spent nine years designing, and became especially intrigued with jewelry conceptualizing during her time studying in New York.
 Through casting, sculpture and silversmithing classes, she found that digging in with her hands is what she loves most.

 The swing of a racquet, the wrist changing grips and dropping and finishing off a forehand, are movements that influenced Narayanan's tennis bracelet.
 The roller chain allows for flexibility and mobility while playing.
 Very much like her movements through life, a tranquil traveler is what the tennis bracelet parallels.